“The most important thing I learned from KBEP was to be who you are not who people want you to be.” - 7th Grade Morton Middle

 “I learned that if your relationship is unhealthy, you REALLY need to talk to someone about it.” - Massachusetts 8th Grader

-Unfortunately, the other side of this dynamic is reluctance or lack of awareness on the part of parents in discussing this issue with their children.
+The other side of this dynamic is reluctance or lack of awareness on the part of parents in discussing this issue with their children.
 Another Liz Claiborne report indicated that 81% of parents surveyed believe teen dating violence is not an issue or admit that they don’t know if it is an issue.
 KBEP applauds you for seeking the information so that you can be a source of support and guidance for your child(ren).
-We hope the website is helpful to you and encourage you to call for additional resources.